 2. Soothing Sammy Plush Dog (Golden Retriever) - Meets and exceeds all US safety Standards for children ages 2 years old and up.
 It's machine washable and measures 5" × 6" × 4."

-4.Emotions & Feelings Activity Book - Teaches children how to identify feelings in themselves and others through play.
+4.Emotions & Feelings Activity Book and Emotions Poster - Teaches children how to identify feelings in themselves and others through play.
 It also includes learning games and activities that support positive experiences during everyday routines (shopping, cleaning, eating, etc.)

 5. Soothing Sammy Curriculum E-Book (Digital PDF) - Introduce Sammy to children in a way they will remember what it is for.
 Includes Sammy corner print-outs, coloring pages and sensory activities.

 OUR "SOOTHING SAMMY" COMMUNITY!